Hi! I’m Laurie and welcome to Simply Scratch!

 Do I make my own pasta, well no… not yet!
 Sometimes I do buy canned beans or pesto (hence the name, Simply Scratch), but I make the better choice and buy organic or all natural etc. Bottom line is I do my best with what I can find and afford, and with that said, not only do I feel that food tastes better when it is made from scratch but sometimes it’s a lot cheaper too.
 It might take extra effort but it is well worth it!

-I feel that some of America has forgotten the importance and of cooking from scratch.
-The chemicals, preservatives and artificial coloring and sweeteners they put in foods now is astounding, and it’s all for a quicker fix or longer shelf life…WHAT?
-I would rather make it all myself and know what I am putting in my family’s mouth.
-Not to mention the satisfaction I personally get when someone says “from scratch… really”? or “Oh this is really good!”
+I strongly feel that some of America has forgotten the importance and of cooking from scratch.
+Life at times is busy; it’s so easy to pick-up something through the drive through rather than making a pot of Bolognese.
+Hey, I get it.
+But all the chemicals, preservatives and artificial coloring and sweeteners they put into certain foods now is astounding.
+All for a quicker fix or longer shelf life…WHAT?
+Who truly would want that entering their system?
+I sure as heck don’t.
+I would rather make it all myself and have the comforting knowledge that what I am putting in my family’s mouths is good for them.

 I won’t forget to mention the pure satisfaction I personally get when someone says “From scratch… really?” or “I made your recipe and it was SO good!”